ShanAlam/rock-paper-scissors/README.md

 # rock-paper-scissors

-Project used to understand Control Flow and Logical Operators.
+Project used to practice working with Randomisation and Python Lists.

 VERY SIMPLE text based application :)